i05nagai/memorandum/language/english_speaking.md

         * to make a business into a corporation
     * regular load testing of the system to correlate raw capacity to service capacity
 * take
+    * take aside
+        * to take (someone) to a place that is away from other people
+        * I took him aside and told him what had happened
     * take the fifth
     * take issue with
         * I take issue with the word complusive